RASST: Retrieval-Augmented Simultaneous Speech Translation: Retrieval-Augmented Simultaneous Speech Translation

 \section{Retrieval-Augmented Simultaneous Speech Translation}

-In this section, we first present the problem formulation and an overview of \method (Figure~\ref{fig:overview}).
+In this section, we first present an overview of RASST.
 We then describe the cross-modal retriever design and the training procedure that enables the Speech LLM to effectively leverage retrieved terms during simultaneous translation.